DNSC-6290-Group-6/Assignments/README.md

 #### Table #: Evaluation Metrics Across All Models
 ![](images/Rank.png)

-* State the values of the metrics for training, validation, and evaluation (or test) data – evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
 * Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.
-* Address other alternative models considered

 ### Ethical Considerations
 * Describe potential negative impacts of using your group’s best remediated model: